soulspace-org/overarch/doc/usage.md

 Keywords are used as keys in the maps for model elements and views.
 They are also used as identifiers for model elements and views.

+Keywords start with a colon (':'), have an optional namespace followed by a slash ('/') and a mandatory name, e.g. :namespace/name.

-Keywords can be prefixed with a namespace to avoid collisions with keywords for other models, which is especially relevant for identifiers or for custom keys in the model elements and views.
+Keywords should be prefixed with a namespace to avoid collisions with keywords for other models, which is especially relevant for identifiers or for custom keys in the model elements and views.